-In the case of monetary policies, this chapter departs from the perspective, explained below and shared by other authors (see De Grauwe et al. 1998), that too informal an accountability may not guarantee lasting institutions.9 Moreover, as argued by De Haan, Amtenbrink and Eijffinger (1998), the trade-off between central bank independence and accountability does not exist in the longer run.
+by De Haan, Amtenbrink and Eijffinger (1998), the trade-off between central bank independence and accountability does not exist in the longer run.
 A central bank that continuously conducts policies that lack broad political support will sooner or later be overridden.
 As discussed in section 3, politicians will put the blame for the crisis onto the institutions that escape their control.
-Therefore, it was not only necessary to assure a broad and long discussion about the objectives of EMU and the aims of the ECB prior to the launching of its third phase but also to assure the proper oversight of the ECB by an institution that is representative of the European population.10 Public opinion cannot play such a role because it lacks democratic legitimacy and institutional structures.
-Other institutions such as the Council have deliberately chosen not to control the ECB to avoid any misperceptions and/or any temptation of conflicting views over the implementation of monetary policy.11
+Therefore, it was not only necessary to assure a broad and long discussion about the objectives of EMU and the aims of the ECB prior to the launching of its third phase but also to assure the proper oversight of the ECB by an institution that is representative of the European population.
+Public opinion cannot play such a role because it lacks democratic legitimacy and institutional structures.
+Other institutions such as the Council have deliberately chosen not to control the ECB to avoid any misperceptions and/or any temptation of conflicting views over the implementation of monetary policy.

-3.2.2.
+2.2.
 A role of principal for the European Parliament